When it comes to painting, many people have the notion that only born artists can create fantastic artwork. However, it isn't that tough at all!

 At the same time, you should be careful not to use any random silicone oil since different oils and sprays have different properties and compositions, which may not work equally well.
 And the final look created by using the oils will also differ.
 For instance, some may produce smaller washed-out cells while others might give rise to larger and more clearly defined structures.

 Most artists engaged in acrylic pour paintings aim to create as many clearly differentiated and contrasting cell patterns as possible.
-But it requires using silicone oil with low viscosity since that can create stronger color gradients and make the colors flow faster.
+However, it requires using silicone oil with low viscosity since that can create stronger color gradients and make the colors flow faster.

-However, a high viscosity silicone oil is ideal if you prefer creating more smaller-sized cells throughout.
+However, a high-viscosity silicone oil is ideal if you prefer creating more smaller-sized cells throughout.
 By using such an oil, the colors will flow at a relatively slower pace, and the cells will be clearly delineated.

 As for the amount of oil to be used, we’d advise adding 2 or 3 drops to all colors apart from white and the pouring medium itself.
 At this point, you should be careful not to mix the silicone too vigorously or for too long, otherwise you are less likely to achieve a successful cell effect.